AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_3/Unit7.md.txt

 **Instructions**

 1. Create an Integer arrayList and call it `numbers`.
-2. Write a program that will *randomly* generate and store 100 integers in `numbers`.
+2. Write a program that will generate 100 *random* numbers between 1 and 999 without repetition and store them in `numbers`.
 3. Create a Scanner class that will prompt the user to input a number (`target`) they want to search for in the arrayList.
-4. Create a `linearSearch` method that takes the `arrayList` and the `target` value as arguments.
+4. Create a `linearSearch` method that takes the arrayList `numbers` and the `target` value as arguments.
 5. Use a standard for loop to search the elements of the `arrayList`.
    - If the target value is found, it returns the index of that element.
    - If the target value is not found after checking all elements, it returns `-1`.
 6. The program prints the result: the index of the found number or a message indicating that the number was not found.
 7. Comment throughout your program as appropriate.
-8. Include test samples to show that your program works as intended.
+8. Include test samples (pdf) to show that your program works as intended.
+9. Include date/time in your program as it is executed

 **Sample Output:**